David Beaton of Melgund: Career

 David Beaton was the son of Cardinal David Beaton and Marion Ogilvy.
 He inherited Melgund Castle.

-In June 1562 Mary Queen of Scots requested a "safe conduct", a kind of passport, for Beaton to travel to and from France through England.
+Beaton was appointed as a steward or cupbearer in the household of Mary Queen of Scots.
+In June 1562, Mary requested a "safe conduct", a kind of passport, for Beaton to travel to and from France through England.
 The English diplomat in Scotland, Thomas Randolph wrote that he was going to represent the queen at the christening of Marie (1562-1623), the daughter of Sébastian de Luxembourg, Vicomte de Martigues.
 Martigues had fought at the siege of Leith.

 On 5 August 1586 he wrote from Dundee to Charles de Prunelé, Baron d'Esneval, a French envoy currently in Scotland, who he had received at court in February and was now about to leave Scotland.
 D'Esneval had commissioned a copy of a portrait of James VI from a painter in Edinburgh, probably Adrian Vanson, at the request of Mary Queen of Scots.

 Beaton was Master of the Household for James VI of Scotland from 1583, and also for Anne of Denmark and audited her household accounts.
 This position was not as lucrative as he hoped, and in 1592 with a cousin and fellow Master of Household to the queen, Harry Lindsay of Careston, he complained about their arduous roles and low wage compared to other officers, and missing allowances for the meals of ladies in waiting and other courtiers.